-F1: CONT - (Continuous) - Selects continuous output.

-- F2: TRIG/BRST (Triggered) Triggers one output cycle of the selected waveform for each trigger event. - (Burst) Triggers output N cycles for each trigger event, where N ranges from 2 to 999,999. - F3: GATE (Gated) Triggers output cycles as long as the trigger source asserts the gate signal. - F4: PHASE (not available in PULSE and ARB mode) Selects the start phase of the signal in non-continuous modes.
+- F1: CONT (Continuous) Selects continuous output. - F2: TRIG/BRST - (Triggered) Triggers one output cycle of the selected waveform for each trigger event.
+(Burst) Triggers output N cycles for each trigger event, where N ranges from 2 to 999,999. - F3: GATE (Gated) Triggers output cycles as long as the trigger source asserts the gate signal. - F4: PHASE Selects the start phase of the signal in non-continuous modes.
 The range is from -360° to +360°, with a 0.1° resolution.
 In PHASE mode F2: SET-ZERO sets the phase reference to zero when few instruments are connected to the same external reference and need to be synchronized with different phase relations.